-The COEC provides opportunities for community engagement, skill building, collaboration, and knowledge sharing.
+The CEC provides opportunities for community engagement, skill-building, collaboration, and knowledge sharing.

 - Interested in enhancing your community engagement skills?